Compositional Quantum Field Theory: An axiomatic presentation: 2-dimensional CQFT

+The generating assignments of the special homeomorphisms are still as summarized in Table~\ref{tab:elemhomgen}, except for the disk twists now being parametrized by area.

 We turn to consider how the relations (Section~\ref{sec:2rel}) are adapted to the area-dependent theory.
 Relations that do not involve regions are unchanged and relations that do involve regions continue to hold unchanged for regions of area $a=0$.
 The latter implies in particular the inner products in $\cH_I$ and in $\cH_C$.
 Also, many relations generalize straightforwardly to regions of positive area.
-In particular relations (\ref{eq:amplconj}), (\ref{eq:amplflip}), (\ref{eq:amplcc}), (\ref{eq:amplrot}), (\ref{eq:damplgradcom}) for the standard disk amplitude generalize to the disk amplitude with arbitrary area.
-That is,
+In particular Lemas~\ref{lem:damplinvol} and \ref{lem:damplcomp} with relations (\ref{eq:amplconj}), (\ref{eq:amplflip}), (\ref{eq:amplcc}), (\ref{eq:amplrot}), (\ref{eq:damplgradcom}) for the standard disk amplitude generalize to the disk amplitude with arbitrary area.